zeling595/tp/docs/UserGuide.md

 #### Unarchiving a booking: `unarchiveBooking`

 Unarchives an already archived booking (undos the previous command).
+For consistency, a booking cannot be unarchived if there is an existing active duplicate booking or an existing active conflicting booking.

 Format: `unarchiveBooking bid/BOOKING_ID`